Moments and Couples

 Why is Varignon's Theorem Useful?

-Imagine a diagonal wind force pushing on a sloping roof truss.
-To calculate the moment at the base of the truss, you need the perpendicular distance (dd) from the base to that diagonal line of action.
-Calculating that diagonal dd requires complex trigonometry.
+Imagine a diagonal wind force pushing against a sloping roof truss.
+To directly calculate the resulting moment at the base of the truss, you would need the exact perpendicular distance (dd) from the base to that diagonal line of action, which often requires complex trigonometry.

-Instead, using Varignon's Theorem, we simply break the diagonal wind force into its horizontal (FxF_x) and vertical (FyF_y) components using standard resolution.
-The distances to these horizontal and vertical lines of action (dyd_y and dxd_x) are usually just the basic, orthogonal dimensions of the building already printed on the architectural plans.
-We calculate the two simple moments and add them algebraically.
+Instead, using Varignon's Theorem, we simply resolve the diagonal wind force into its horizontal (FxF_x) and vertical (FyF_y) components.
+The perpendicular distances to these horizontal and vertical lines of action (dyd_y and dxd_x) typically align with the basic, orthogonal dimensions of the building already printed on the architectural plans.
+We can then calculate the two separate moments and sum them algebraically to find the total moment with significantly less mathematical effort.

 Cross Product and 3D Moments